This article was written and produced by the Orate Project, which helps organizations tell technical stories

-An incremental approach to adopting cloud-native technologies and modernizing applications is much wiser than boiling the ocean, according to Matt Klein, software engineer for Lyft and creator of CNCF project Envoy.
+This incremental approach to adopting cloud native technologies and modernizing applications is much wiser than boiling the ocean, according to Matt Klein, software engineer for Lyft and creator of CNCF project Envoy.

-“That’s really what I recommend to everyone on their journey is to really think about what problems are being faced and try to do them incrementally.
-Like, there’s no Big Bang solution,” he said.
-“Adopting a single technology is not going to transform a business overnight, but a single tool could vastly improve one use case or application.
+“There’s no Big Bang solution; adopting a single technology is not going to transform a business overnight,” Klein said.
+“But a single tool could vastly improve one use case or application.
 A series of simple steps like that could eventually result in a transformed business.”

-Reel in, throw back, repeat for best catch
+For best catch, reel in, throw back, repeat

 What if a tool doesn’t work?
 What if it’s a total disaster?
 Easy — throw it out and try something new.